A Strategic Vision for SakaiNG

 - User Experience Framework – Technical and UI specifications which are “enforced” by the Core Learning Services to ensure consistent UX.

-- Openness, which would encompass:
+- Openness, which might include:

 - Open Standards and APIs